The Practitioner Archive: Search across everything I write and publish.

 Federation Without Owners: An Interface Stewardship Lab for Cross-Boundary Ecosystems

-Reduce or eliminate decision drag at cross-boundary seams when you cannot compel partners to align.This lab surfaces the seam risk you are currently paying for invisibly, then crystallizes it into decision rights, pause authority, and…
+Reduce or eliminate decision drag at the Sovereign Seam: the exact cross-boundary friction point where you cannot compel partners to align.This lab surfaces the seam risk you are currently paying for invisibly, then crystallizes it…

 Doctrine 01 Companion: Federation and Integration as Endpoints, Not Destinations